alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 Now that we can parse strings into integers, let us map the string of numbers to an integer array.
-Even though our `atoi` implementation returns an 8 byte `long`, we will treat all of the numbers as 4 byte `int`s, as they are quite small and it saves memory.
+Even though our `atoi` implementation returns an 8 byte `long`, we will treat all of the numbers as 4 byte integers, as they are quite small and it saves memory.

 We will need to add a new global variable for the integer array and its size, and then implement a loop in `main` to grab a substring for each number, parse it into an integer with `atoi`, and then add it to the array.

+To grab the substring for each number, we will use a character array buffer.
-We will push each byte to a character array buffer, then parse it into an integer with `atoi`.
-You could use push each character to the stack and call `atoi` with a pointer to the string on the stack, but I have not explained the stack in this post, and so we won't do that.
+We will push each byte of the substring to this buffer, then parse it into an integer with `atoi`.
+You could push each character to the stack and call `atoi` with a pointer to the string on the stack, but I have not explained the stack in this post, so we won't do that here.

-Remember to comment out the old debug printing code at the end of the last code segment.
+Remember to comment out the old debug printing code for printing out `inputbuffer`.

 ```nasm
 ; soln.asm